KabsaA/KabsaA/README.md

 - 👋 Hello, I’m Kabsa!
 - 👀 I’m interested in Data Science, Machine Learning and Software Engineering.
-- 🌱 I’m currently working on an iOS & Swift Project.
+- 🌱 I’m currently working on an Analytics project.
 - 💞️ I’m looking to collaborate on fun web and mobile development projects.